Combinatorial quantization of 4d 2-Chern-Simons theory II: Quantum invariants of higher ribbons in $D^4$: Stably equivalent -decorated 2-ribbons:

 \subsection{Connected summation with corners}

-By combining the above main theorem and \textbf{Proposition \ref{2ribboninvariant}}, the 2-Chern-Simons 2-ribbon invariants are parameterized as a set by the collection of the Chern $q$-polynomials living on PL diffeomorphism classes of PL 2-ribbons.
+By combining the above main theorem and \textbf{Proposition \ref{2ribboninvariant}}, the 2-Chern-Simons 2-ribbon invariants are parameterized as a set by the invariant subset of the Chern $q$-polynomials living on PL homeomorphism classes of PL 2-ribbons.

 Now in accordance with \textbf{Proposition \ref{3epsilonbord}}, these 2-ribbon invariants should extend to invariants of framed oriented $(2+1)+\epsilon$-dimensional bordisms $\operatorname{Bod}^{SO}_{\langle 3,2\rangle+\epsilon}(D^4)$ via the handlebody decomposition.
 This then begs the question: what is the monoidal structure on $3+\epsilon$ bordisms induced from PL connected summation $\#$?